-The Trustees generally meet on the third Friday of each month and decide about granting loans then, though this depends on when the Co-ordinator receives the applications.
-Someone from NAWLF will contact each applicant as soon as possible after this meeting and will arrange interview which you must be readily available for.
+As detailed above, the Trustees generally meet on the third Friday of each month and decide about granting loans then, though this depends on when the Co-ordinator receives the applications.
+Someone from NAWLF will contact each applicant as soon as possible after this meeting and may arrange an interview for which you must be readily available.

 A successful applicant will receive their funds immediately after they sign the contract.
 A Trustee will contact an unsuccessful applicant giving reasons why they were turned down, and offering support or recommendations.